 4 – Dupli-Color BAK 2010 Bed Armor DIY Truck Bed Liner

-With four different colors and separate parts you can buy, this diy bedliner is the equivalent of armor for your truck bed.
+With four different colors and separate parts you can buy, this DIY bedliner is the equivalent of armor for your truck bed.
 It even contains Dupont Kevlar, an amazingly strong material.
+It’s worth it for the price.

 The paint can has no shelf-life, and can be reused as needed.
 The water-based formula is easy to clean, making it even easier to mask your mistakes and wash off.
 There also isn’t a re-coat window, meaning you can apply multiple coats as you see fit.

-The Rhino liner is a big name in the bedliner industry, however, it may be tough to track down their products on Amazon.
+The Rhino liner is one of the best in the bedliner industry, however, it may be tough to track down their products on Amazon.
 This best DIY bedliner is resistant to impact of the heaviest cargo and can withstand other automotive chemicals as well as extreme weather conditions.

 One of the best parts is it doesn’t smell, and it dries very quickly.
-Nothing will make this covering flake, chip or peel and it adheres to metal, wood, glass and concrete.
+Compared to others on the market, this one would hold up much longer.
+Nothing will make this covering flake, chip or peel and it can be used on metal, wood, glass and concrete.

 - How many manufacturers can say their product contains Dupont Kevlar fibers?

-- There isn’t an obvious odor and the water-based liner is easy to clean off.
+- No strong odor and the water-based liner is easy to clean off.

-- It withstands harsh weather, chemical and extreme impact.
+- Withstands harsh weather, chemical and extreme impact.

 - There isn’t a shelf-life for the bedliner and it can be re-coated as needed.

-- You may also purchase individual parts that makes application easier, such as a roller kit or a spray gun.
+- You may also purchase parts like roller kits or spray guns

 - If the water-based formula isn’t for you, there is also a solvent-based aerosol spray version available.